JuliaDynamics/ABMFrameworksComparison/README.md

 ## How to run the benchmarks locally

 To reproduce the results you can run the `runall.sh` file with `bash runall.sh`.
 It is easier to run the file with a Linux OS, but you can emulate the same behaviour on Windows using WSL.

-The requirements to do so are:
+The requirements to run the benchmark file are:

 - To run the file on a bash shell;
 - To install the tested frameworks (except for Mason which is already provided);
 - To make the commands `julia`, `python`, `java` and `javac` available from the shell and to have the GNU Parallel tool available;
-- To Move the folder where NetLogo is installed inside the folder where the Netlogo benchmarks reside and rename it as `netlogo`.
+- To Move the folder where NetLogo is installed, rename it as `netlogo` and put it inside the main folder.

 ## Contributions from other Frameworks